Estimating Mixed-Memberships Using the Symmetric Laplacian Inverse Matrix: Numerical Results

 Therefore, a larger $p$ indicates a denser simulated network.
 In \textit{Experiment 1(i)}, $\theta$ is generated from MMSB model.
 In \textit{Experiment 1(j)}, $\theta$ is generated from DCMM model.

-The numerical results of this two sub-experiments are shown in panels (i) and (j) of Figure \ref{EX2}, from which we can find that: all procedures enjoy improvement performances when the simulated network become denser; Mixed-SLIM outperforms the other three approaches, especially under the DCMM setting.
+The numerical results of these two sub-experiments are shown in panels (i) and (j) of Figure \ref{EX1}, from which we can find that: all procedures enjoy improvement performances when the simulated network becomes denser; Mixed-SLIM outperforms the other three approaches, especially under the DCMM setting.